icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 air stream on the cold surface of a metal plate most nearly suited the requirements.

->The study of the heat-transfer process from the iced surface im- poses two additional requirements: (1) the transfer of heat must take place without the transfer of mass to avoid interaction of the two processes, and (2) the measurement of the temperature of the ice surface should be possible.
+>The study of the heat-transfer process from the iced surface imposes two additional requirements:
+> (1) the transfer of heat must take place without the transfer of mass to avoid interaction of the two processes, and
+> (2) the measurement of the temperature of the ice surface should be possible.
 The condensation method of forming the ice offers an indirect method for obtaining the surface temperature by measurement of the humidity of the air stream under conditions for which